Do you want to learn Aikido forms, develop power, fast-track your skills, and gain valuable experience on your path to mastery?

 give you the ability to adapt to changing circumstances in your environment.

-Usually, in most dojo's, the first Aikido form or technique is shihonage, followed by ikkyo.
+Usually, in most dojo's, the first Aikido form is shihonage, followed by ikkyo.
 This is because they are regarded as very difficult to master, and need to be introduced early on.

 All of the basic techniques of Aikido need to be practised thousands of times in order to truly master them.
 Repetition is the only way to get good at anything... right?